 Polyetheretherketone (PEEK) is a high-strength, high-temperature thermoplastic with superior mechanical and chemical properties that are ideal for medical tubing and other demanding applications.

 Spectrum understands the challenge of successfully processing high-performance and high-heat polymers for extruded tubing.
-PEEK is often the preferred polymer for high-performance materials for medical device and other demanding market applications.
+PEEK is often the preferred polymer for high-performance materials for medical devices and other demanding market applications.
 Spectrum has the tools, technologies, and expertise to process PEEK and other high-performance thermoplastics for optimum function and longevity.

 Spectrum’s experienced in-house material experts and extrusion engineers produce some of the most complex and custom profiles in PEEK on the market today, including: